 In the early 1800s, the Kwena and Kgatla occupied areas to the north and west of Pretoria around prominent rivers such as the Apies, Crocodile and Pienaars rivers (Bergh 1999).
 By the 1820s, the Matabele leader Mzilikazi arrived in the area that is currently known as Pretoria (Horn 1996).
 The rising tensions caused the onset of the Difaqane whereby Mzilikazi killed men of other tribes and burnt their villages.
 Women and children would be forced into his own tribe.
 As a result, the tribes were forced to flee the area and would only return once Mzilikazi had left the area.
 In the 1930s, Mzilikazi was threatened by the arrival of Voortrekkers in the area which led Mzilikazi to launch a series of attacks on the Voortrekkers, led by General Hendrik Potgieter.
 This caused Potgieter to launch counter attacks in an attempt to retrieve their livestock.
 Eventually, Mzilikazi fled to Limpopo and Potgieter forced the remaining Matabele out of the area.
-The first white settlers entered the area thereafter in the early 1840s on the farms Elandspoort and Groenkloof (van Schalkwyk 2002).
+The first white settlers entered the area thereafter in the early 1840s on the farms Elandspoort and Groenkloof.
+The area in which the study area lies, only saw structures being developed from the 1960s and onward.